robcast/digilib/doc/src/site/markdown/features.md

   JPG, PNG, GIF, JPEG2000, and more depending on Java ImageIO support).

-* **IIIF image API**: the digilib server provides [IIIF](http://iiif.io) image API (V2.0) compliant access to your images besides the digilib native server API.
+* **IIIF image API**: the digilib server provides [IIIF](http://iiif.io) image API (V2.1) compliant access to your images besides the digilib native server API.

 * **OpenId Connect authentication**: the digilib server can use authentication information from an [OpenId Connect](http://openid.net/) identity server.
   See the [authorization](auth.html) documentation.

+* **CDSTAR storage backend**: the digilib server can access files on a [CDSTAR](https://cdstar.gwdg.de/) storage server.

 * **plugins**: there are several Digilib plugins written in Javascript to add functionality to the client side, making use of jQuery features.
 See the [plugins](plugins.html) documentation.